Early Childhood Studies (MA)

 Our rewarding curriculum blends research and theory — challenging you to develop the advanced skills and knowledge in early childhood studies that can only come from a master’s education.

-Required courses in research methods and theoretical frameworks help you design a research project of your own and encourage you to understand the implications of critical theory, anti-racism, and queer theory for early childhood research and practice.
+Required courses in research design and theoretical frameworks help you design a research project of your own and encourage you to understand the implications of critical theory, anti-racism, and queer theory for early childhood research and practice.

 Elective courses on topics such as children’s rights, children’s health, social justice and children, and transformative literacy support you to build inclusionary methods into research, practice, and policy; thereby enhancing a sense of belonging for all children.